 An independent wine and spirit merchant, John Gordons enjoys one of the prettiest spots in Cheltenham, overlooking beautiful Montpellier Gardens.
 It boasts a large ‘library’ of delicious whiskeys and gins for all palates, and its knowledgeable staff will help you find a delicious drink.
 There’s also an impressive range of wines, champagnes, cognacs, and beers from all over the world – perfect for any occasion.
 There’s a relaxed and elegant vibe at John Gordons.
 It’s a cosy bar in the cooler months, and in the summer, there’s a pretty arcade area and terrace outside.
 It’s definitely one of the best bars in Cheltenham, so go and give it a visit.

 One of the best bars in Cheltenham for beer, Sandford Park Alehouse has a whopping ten casks lines and 16 keg lines.
 Don’t just take my word for it – it was voted CAMRA National Pub of the Year a few years ago too.
 The bar works with both local and national suppliers to ensure a great range of excellent beers.
 All of the staff are passionate about beer, and will be happy to help if you’re having trouble deciding.
 If you don’t fancy a beer, the Alehouse also has a menu of tasty wines and spirits should you prefer.
 There’s also a wonderful beer garden for drinking al fresco – it backs onto Cheltenham’s beautiful Sandford Park and the River Chelt.

-The Grape Escape, Bath Road
+The Grape Escape, Regent Street